 NYC Health + Hospitals/Harlem is at the forefront of the movement to increase the numbers of mothers who breastfeed and we are pleased and proud to have earned the internationally recognized designation as a Baby Friendly Hospital.
 This designation confirms our commitment to supporting a mother’s decision to breastfeed and we welcome this wonderful opportunity to promote breastfeeding and ultimately help reduce the risks of common childhood infections, asthma, and diabetes.

-The Baby Friendly Program supports new mothers and helps babies get a healthier start if life.
+The Baby Friendly Program supports new mothers with postpartum care and helps babies get a healthier start if life.
 There are so many wonderful benefits to breastfeeding for babies and new mothers, and the Baby Friendly program ensures that hundreds of families understand and benefit from this important message.

 For more information about the Baby-Friendly Program, please contact Editha Verna, RN, MSN, PNP, at.